Is hybrid working beneficial for employee wellbeing?

 Employees do not legally have to notify their employer that they are a carer.
-However, employers should encourage an open dialogue at the right opportunity, to promote an open work culture.
+However, employers should encourage open dialogue at the right opportunity, to promote an open work culture.

 Job-sharing and allowing remote working will give a carer more time to spend at home.
-However, it is important that they have structures and support in place to allow them to complete their work, as they would being present in the workplace.
+However, it is important that they have structures and support in to allow them to complete their work, as they would being present in the workplace.

 Knowing that management is sympathetic will help your employees with caring responsibilities come forward with their issues.
 Your senior members of staff should have training in understanding these issues—simply knowing how to be supportive and empathetic when a carer first approaches can make the difference between them continuing work, or taking time off.

 Promote and encourage openness around mental and physical wellbeing in your workplace.
-Not only will this help carers to speak up about any issues they may face and the help you can provide, it’ll create a more pleasant atmosphere for everyone in general.
+Not only will this help carers to speak up about any issues they may face and the help you can provide, but it’ll also create a more pleasant atmosphere for everyone in general.

 Carers are a valuable asset.
-And with a rapidly aging population, more and more people may need to take on a caring role along with their workload.
+And with a rapidly ageing population, more and more people may need to take on a caring role along with their workload.
 Be prepared and open about your acceptance of this, and show a genuine desire to help—and you’ll be making a difference to a lot of lives.

 Please complete the form below and we'll be in touch to answer your enquiry